 Definition of Satire

 Satire is a technique employed by writers to expose and criticize foolishness and corruption of an individual or a society by using humor, irony, exaggeration or ridicule.
-It intends to improve the humanity by criticizing its follies and foibles.
-A writer in a satire uses fictional character, which stands for real people to expose and condemn their corruption.
+It intends to improve humanity by criticizing its follies and foibles.
+A writer in a satire uses fictional characters, which stand for real people, to expose and condemn their corruption.

 A writer may point a satire toward a person, a country or even the entire world.
 Usually, a satire is a comical piece of writing which makes fun of an individual or a society to expose its stupidity and shortcomings.
-In addition, he expects that whosoever he criticizes improves his character by overcoming his weaknesses.
+In addition, he hopes that those he criticizes will improve their characters by overcoming their weaknesses.